Landscapes for Wild Pollinators and Farm Wildlife Project

 Pollinators are a vitally important part of our biodiversity, as well as being incredibly important to people.
 They are responsible for one in every three mouthfuls of the food that we eat, and it is estimated that 84% of EU crops (valued at £12.6 billion per annum) benefit from insect pollination.
 In addition, approximately 80% of wildflowers also rely on insect pollinators.

-• We offer individual farm visits; to provide information on how to create, locate and manage high quality pollinator habitats
+• individual farm visits; to provide information on how to create, locate and manage high quality pollinator habitats;

-• We provide training, workshops and farm walks on practical aspects of habitat management and restoration, and the lifecycle and habitat needs of pollinators
+• training, workshops and farm walks on practical aspects of habitat management and restoration, and the lifecycle and habitat needs of pollinators;

-• We advise on how to build an application for the Countryside Stewardship Wild Pollinator and Farm Wildlife Package to address some of the key issues facing pollinators.
-Countryside Stewardship offers a range of options that can benefit pollinators, and we will work with you to identify those most suitable for your site.
-Options can include management of hedgerows, grasslands and field corners, as well as temporary features such as pollen and nectar mixes.
+• advice on how to build an application for the Countryside Stewardship Wild Pollinator and Farm Wildlife Package to address some of the key issues facing pollinators.

 Farmcare